Converts a year, month and day into a date.

 year– The year component of the date.

 DATEmust be numbers – if a string or a reference to a cell containing a string is provided, the #VALUE! error will be returned.

 DATEwill silently recalculate numeric dates which fall outside of valid month or day ranges.
 For example,

-DATEwill silently truncate decimal values input into the function, e.g. a month of 12.75 will be interpreted as 12.
+DATEwill silently truncate decimal values that are input into the function; e.g. a month of 12.75 will be interpreted as 12.

 For years less than 0 or greater than 10,000, Google Sheets will return the #NUM! error value.

-TO_DATE: Converts a provided number to a date.
+TO_DATE: Converts a provided number into a date.

 N: Returns the argument provided as a number.

-DATEVALUE: Converts a provided date string in a known format to a date value.
+DATEVALUE: Converts a provided date string in a known format into a date value.